7 to 9 pm ET

 In their Music of the Americas debut, the Quintet will present a program featuring a premiere by Colombian composer Felipe Nieto, alongside works by Gabriela Lena Frank and others.

-- Felipe Nieto-Sachica, New Work for Quinteto Latino, title TBD
+- Felipe Nieto-Sachica, New Work for Quinteto Latino, "C U Z A – four nocturnes for wind quintet"

 - Gabriela Lena Frank, "Mitos: Suite Dramatica para Quinteto de Vientos (y actores)"